 Red Rock Canyon Campground

 After the scenic tour, we made our way to Red Rock Canyon Campground, a few miles from the visitor center.
 Sites are $15/night for dry camping.
 Pit toilets and drinking water are the only amenities at this campground.
-To remove any harmful chemicals or bacteria, we always filter the water through our Travel Berkey.
+To remove any harmful chemicals or bacteria, we always purify the water through our Travel Berkey.
 If you run low on supplies, civilization is a short five miles away.
 There is a large shopping center with many shops including a Costco.

 The campground was half full on a busy Saturday afternoon.
 With many sites to choose from, we ended up in site 3.
 Each site has a fire ring, picnic table, grill, gravel spot for vehicles, and flat gravel spot for tents.
 We had to use one rubber leveling pad and one plastic level block under each front tire to get level.
 Some sites, including site 3, offer a large gazebo over the picnic area.
 Leo enjoyed the shade from the desert sun and we enjoyed the beauty of the canyon in the background.